tareqalayan/ovirt-ansible-1/roles/ovirt-image-template/README.md

 oVirt Image Template
 ====================

-The `ovirt-image-template` role downloads a QCOW2 image from a specified URL and creates a template from it.
+The `ovirt-image-template` role creates a template from external image.
+Currently the disk can be a image in Glance external provider or QCOW2 image.

 Requirements
 ------------